-The personal version’s annual fee is $550, and the business version’s is $595.
-Both fees are NOT waived the first year.
+Furthermore, both the personal version and the business version have annual fees of $695.
+Neither fees is waived the first year.
 But you can derive positive expected value from either card if you use enough of the benefits consistently each year.
 In that case, you can consider the annual fee an investment.

 Airline Incidental Credits

-All versions of the Platinum Card give you $200 in airline incidental fee credits per year.
+All versions of the Platinum Card offer $200 in airline incidental fee credits per year.
 Amex intends them to be used for incidentals like in-flight purchases and checked bags.
-They have made their intentions even more clear in the summer of 2019, when they stopped gift card purchases from earning points and activating the credits.
+They made their intentions even more clear in the summer of 2019, when they stopped gift card purchases from earning points and activating the credits.

 Airport Lounge Access

 This perk gives you access to over 18,000 airport lounges around the world.
 These include Amex’s own Centurion Lounges, Priority Pass, Delta (if you’re flying Delta the day you visit), and Airspace Lounges.
 The lounges give you a nice space to relax, eat, drink, and get ready before boarding your flight.